-The 2023 agricultural appraisal process began on September 2, 2022.
-Field review of all agricultural accounts required to reapply in 2023 were conducted.
+The 2025 agricultural appraisal process began on September 2, 2024.
+Field review of all agricultural accounts required to reapply in 2025 were conducted.
 Applications were evaluated for approval or denial using field review information.

 The PTAD of the State Comptroller's Office regularly reviews all values and procedures used in the calculation of the agricultural values.
-Staff also routinely evaluates its own valuation procedures.
+The staff also routinely evaluates its own valuation procedures.
 Additionally, the Harris County Agricultural Advisory Board reviews our values and appraisal process.